 A word from the project manager:

-The Caravan has won the in 2018 the EU Award for best Life environment project and we are very proud to receive such an honor.
+The Caravan has won in 2018 the EU Award for best LIFE environment project and we are very proud to receive such an honor.
 When it comes to awareness campaigns the first impression is crucial, but it is important also to have sustainable activities and to always return to a school.
 The only way to change behaviors when it comes to waste management is to change the target group attitude, to show the results of their efforts and to build a bridge between the society, stakeholders and the local authorities through partnerships, common activities.
-An integrated approach will always have better results on the long term (Mrs. Emanuela Cumpata)
+An integrated approach will always have better results on the long term.
+(Mrs. Emanuela Cumpata)

 - Knowhow: the project engaged all relevant stakeholders in a joint effort to tackle the WEEE issue at national, regional and local level.